/Blog

 Begin by listing the materials, tasks, and people’s time that will be impacted by the new tool.
 For each, compare the current costs with what they’ll be after you’ve implemented the tool.
 For example, how long does it currently take to complete a task, and how much quicker will it be with the new system?

-Multiply the time saved by the hourly rate of your workers to figure out the savings for each task.
-Then add these up to get your total direct savings.
+Multiply the time saved by the hourly rate of your workers to calculate savings for each task.

 2. Don’t forget indirect savings